If you’ve been following my blog, you may have noticed I was MIA last week and most of this week. But I have a good reason – I swear!!

 Your brain constantly has ideas popping into it (with those ideas ranging from brilliant to total dog shit) which can become quite paralyzing at times.
 I know – “Boo.
 Hoo.
 Cry me a frickin’ river, Michelle.”

-When my brain gets to that point of paralyzation and I can’t seem to be able focus on any tasks, I notice that my actual surroundings mirror the disorganization of my brain.
+When my brain gets to that point of paralyzation and I can’t seem to be able to focus on any tasks, I notice that my actual surroundings mirror the disorganization of my brain.
 When I reach this point, I know I need to stop all the noise and prioritize my mental health.
 In essence, I just need to “reset” my brain by getting things around me organized so I can get back to focusing on tasks.

 To achieve this “reset,” I took some much-needed time to organize my office which included filing and entering a HUGE stack of business receipts into my accounting software.
 Guys – when I tell you I would have opted to get a colonoscopy instead of entering and scanning every one of those receipts, I totally mean it.
-Accounting is definitely my achilles heel when it comes to running a business.
+Accounting is definitely my Achilles heel when it comes to running a business.
 IT’S. JUST.
 NOT.
 FUN.
 At least with a colonoscopy, you can look forward to getting knocked out.

 I also organized my blog’s monthly editorial calendar and I’m just SO excited about all of the future articles coming your way!
 I have lots of DIY projects I’ve been wanting to share with you, as well as a client project that’s supposed to begin in the next 2 weeks.
 The project has been in the making since April so I cannot (CAN.
 NOT!) wait until I can start sharing the project’s progress with you.